Trump at CPAC: 2nd Amendment, tax cuts at risk if Dems take power

 “By the way, you don't mind if I go off script a little bit,” the president told the audience.

-He didn’t hold back criticism of Republicans who haven’t supported his agenda – making reference to Arizona Sen. John McCain, who has been battling cancer and who voted against the Trump plan to repeal ObamaCare.
+He didn’t hold back criticism of Republicans who haven’t supported his agenda – making reference to Arizona Sen. John McCain, who has been battling cancer and who voted against the Trump plan to overhaul ObamaCare.

 "I don't want to be controversial so I won't use his name," Trump said of McCain.